Special Constabulary Long Service Medal

-The Special Constabulary Long Service Medal is long service medal awarded in the United Kingdom to members of the Special Constabulary who have completed a specified period of service.
+The Special Constabulary Long Service Medal is a long service medal awarded in the United Kingdom to members of the Special Constabulary who have completed a specified period of service.
 Established in 1919 by King George V, the medal was initially created to reward members of the Special Constabulary for their service during World War I.

 History

 Established on 30 August 1919 by Royal Warrant, the medal was initially known as the Special Constabulary Medal.
 The intent of the original warrant was to recognise the service of the members of the Special Constabulary during World War I, with further regulations to recognise nine years of service as a member of the Special Constabulary.
 A new Royal Warrant was promulgated in 1920 changing the name of the medal to the Special Constabulary Long Service Medal.
 In 1929, subsequent awards could be recognised by a clasp inscribed Long Service.

 The Special Constabulary Long Service Medal was also awarded to members of the British South Africa Police Reserve for service in Southern Rhodesia after 1939, with recommendations made by the Governor of Southern Rhodesia to the Dominions Office in London.
 By 1965, when the last awards were made, a total of 559 medals, 71 first clasps and six second clasps had been received by members of the Reserve.